Codecademy/docs/content/javascript/concepts/data-types/data-types.md

 | `Symbol`    | A newer feature to the language, symbols are unique identifiers, useful in more complex coding.
 No need to worry about these for now.         |
 | `Object`    | Collections of related data.                                                                                                                  |

-The first 7 of those types are considered primitive data types.
+The first 7 listed types are considered primitive data types.
 They are the most basic data types in the language.

-Objects are a little more complex.
+Objects are slightly more complex.

 At first, eight types may not seem like that many, but soon you’ll observe the world opens with possibilities once you start leveraging each one.